-After his feed it is “playtime”.
-Baby can be entertained by his siblings, receive cuddles and kisses
+After his feed, it is “playtime”.
+Baby can be entertained by his siblings, receive cuddles and kisses, etc.

-After 45 min baby goes back to his crib for another sleep ( remember baby should be awake).
+After 45 min the baby goes back to his cot for another sleep ( remember baby should be awake).

 Be flexible though; life goes on for the rest of your family.
-Baby can therefor have some naps in the
+The baby can therefore have some naps in the car seat or pram.

-Keep repeating the 45 min awake; feed, play then sleep routine till bedtime around 8pm.
+Keep repeating the 45 min awake; feed, play than sleep routine till bedtime around 8 pm.